2017 ASAS Science Policy Summer Internship Program

 Note: Letters of reference may be requested following application.

 Incomplete application packages will not be reviewed.

-Applications will be reviewed by a committee chosen from ASAS leaders, the Federation of Animal Science Societies (FASS) Science Policy Directors, and representatives from the ASAS Foundation and the ASAS Appreciation Clubs.
-The top applicants must be available to participate in a thirty-minute teleconference with the review committee during the week of November 11, 2013.
+Applications will be reviewed by a committee chosen from ASAS leaders, members of the ASAS Public Policy Committee and representatives from the ASAS Foundation or the ASAS Appreciation Clubs.
+The top applicants must be available to participate in a thirty-minute teleconference/interview with the review committee.

 Placement in an Internship

 The intern(s) will be responsible for scheduling interviews and finding an office to complete their internship in Washington, D.C.
 ACSESS science policy staff will assist the intern(s) with placement in an office in Washington, D.C.

 To help define the scope of the internship, the following priorities will be used: